 In this article, we will explore the national character of the Ukrainian people.
 This article will look at the personality traits exhibited by Ukrainians, and their culture and lifestyle in general.

 Ukrainians are jovial people and are more pleasant to be with than their Russian cousins.

 “It is said that Russians sit, talk, drink, and brood; Ukrainians eat, drink, and sing, and the majority of their songs are joyful and romantic.”

 Ukrainians, who are positive and unimposing, see the good side of life and have a proverb that sums it up: “Things will sort themselves out somehow.”

-Ukranians are very resilient people.
-Ukrainians are rekindling their pride in their heritage, which they want to revist.
-They might tell Americans that, whilst enduring the conquest of Genghis Khan’s Golden Horde and the annual invasions of other Asian nomadic tribes, Ukraine has served as a borderland buffer, allowing Western civilization to flourish and expand to the United states.
+Ukrainians are very resilient people.
+Ukrainians are rekindling their pride in their heritage, which they want to revisit.
+They might tell Americans that, whilst enduring the conquest of Genghis Khan’s Golden Horde and the annual invasions of other Asian nomadic tribes, Ukraine has served as a borderland buffer, allowing Western civilization to flourish and expand to the United States.